ess-dive-community/essdive-sample-id-metadata/README.md

   * [Object type comparison](/terms/ObjectTypeCrosswalk.tsv): Comparison of object type terms.
 - [Material vocabulary](/terms/material.md): Description of terms for ESS-DIVE IGSN sample object types.
   * [Material comparison](/terms/MaterialCrosswalk.tsv): Comparison of material terms.

+  Stay tuned for a link to our related paper describing the sample ID and metadata reporting format.

 ## How to contribute